Introduction

 Further information: Ligne de lumière nanolite, High-resolution ptychographic imaging at a seeded free-electron laser source using OAM beams

-Beyond OAM and SAM, it has recently been noticed that light beams can exhibit a topologically non-trivial structure, in which the two types of angular momentum (SAM and OAM) are intertwined: the photon state is no longer an eigenvector of the spin or orbital angular momentum operators (SAM and OAM), but of a new operator, a linear combination of SAM and OAM, called generalized angular momentum (GAM).
+Beyond OAM and SAM, it was lately noticed that light beams may present a topologically non-trivial structure, in which the two types of angular momentum (SAM and OAM) are entangled: the photon’s state is no longer an eigenvector of neither the spin nor orbital angular momentum operators (SAM and OAM), but of a new operator, a linear combination of SAM and OAM, called Generalized Angular Momentum (GAM).

 Read more

-A detailed study of the structure of the generated harmonics shows that the fractional angular momentum of the fundamental infrared beam is transferred to these harmonics in the extreme ultraviolet, and that the structure of the Möbius strip is preserved during conversion.
+A detailed study of the structure of the generated harmonics shows that the fractional angular momentum of the fundamental infrared beam is transferred to these harmonics in the extreme ultraviolet, and the Möbius strip structure is preserved during the conversion.

-Photons in the q-order harmonic carry a GAM of qℏ/2, and their OAM and SAM are entangled.
-As a result, the GAM appears as a perfectly valid angular momentum of light, just like the OAM and SAM.
-It can now be manipulated in the same way in non-linear light-matter interaction experiments.
+The photons of the harmonic of order q carry a GAM of qℏ/2, and their OAM and SAM are entangled.
+Therefore, the GAM appears as a perfectly valid angular momentum of light, just like OAM and SAM.
+From now on, it can be manipulated in the same way in nonlinear light-matter interaction experiments.

-We are currently building on this first demonstration to further develop our shaping capabilities and find applications for these beams.
+We are currently building on this first demonstration to expend even further our shaping capabilities, and find applications to these beams.

 To find out more: Non-linear optics with a light beam carrying a half-integer angular momentum (Möbius strip polarization)